Know your Goals & Intention

 Although having those perfectly curated feeds probably works for some people, and if it works, keep doing it, that will never work for us.
 So if it’s not working for you, it’s ok.
 That is why checking into your data and reminding yourself of your intentions will always be so important.
 Data will always tell what is performing best for YOUR readers.

 It also reminded me that applying filters is great for aesthetics, but it’s not always best for personal branding.
-There’s ways to do both though.
+There are ways to do both though.

 The brands that I am always drawn towards do a little bit of both.
 However, the filters aren’t so intense that when you meet them in real life they look like a different human.
 That is why not forgetting your personal brand is so important!